Earn a certificate from the Massachusetts Institute of Technology

 - Module 3: First-order analysis and data exploration

-- Module 4: Peer networks
+- Module 4: Networks of physical interactions

 - Module 5: Second-order analysis and data exploration